Patient Rights & Responsibilities

 - Impartial access to medical care and UHS health services and accommodations, regardless of race, creed, sexual orientation, national origin, religion, disabilities, or source of payment, as long as criteria for treatment at UHS is met.

 - Respectful and considerate care that is provided by professionals, who are appropriately licensed, certified and/or trained.

 - Participate in and consent to your health care treatment plan; a clear explanation of the condition(s) and recommended procedure(s); participate in decisions regarding personal healthcare, including proposed procedures; be educated to the best of our ability, regarding diagnosis, treatment, and prognosis that you can understand.
 NOTE: In emergency situations, you will not be subjected to any procedure without full understanding and voluntary consent, or that of a guardian or legally authorized representative.
 If the emergency is life-threatening, the health care provider will continue treatment without authorization until one can be provided.

 - Refuse medical treatment to the extent permitted by law and be informed of any medical consequences.

-- Be informed of and educated to any health care requirements after discharge by the professional health care provider or delegate.
+- Be informed of and educated about any health care requirements after discharge by the professional health care provider or delegate.